Imkkey/Imkkey/README.md

 ### About me

-- From Ukraine, now living in Anchorage, Alaska
 - Spent a few years doing graphic design: logos, banners, web UI
 - Decided I want to build my designs myself, so I'm learning frontend and writing all the code by hand
 - I like interfaces that have their own face, generic templates bore me